jba/firestore-client-tests/README.md

 - `proto`: the protobuffers defining the test format.

-- `testdata`: the tests, in as text protos.
+- `testdata`: the tests, as text protos.

 - `cmd/generate-firestore-tests`: the Go program that generates the tests.